navatharaagi/AWS-Developer-Tools/README.md

 - Now run a deployment,& check whether we get a notification from our SNS Trigger when our deployment fails
 - Before creating deployment,upload new revision location into S3 bucket "s3://<wonderwidgets-deployment-test/wonderwidgetsFAIL.zip” by following the "Deploying a Revision via the AWS CLI: Deployment creation"
 - AWS CodeDeploy—Deployments(from dropdown list at the top of dashboard)—create a new deployment—Application—select “Test Application”—Deployment Group—select “TestDeploymentGroupName”—Revision Type—select “My application is stored in Amazon S3”—Revision Location—select ""s3://<wonderwidgets-deployment-test/wonderwidgetsFAIL.zip” —Deployment Description—“Fail”—Deployment Config—select “CodeDeployDefault:OneAtATime”—Deploy Now—status—failed
--If we check our Email, we get notifications about Success,Creation &Failed deployment status.
+- If we check our Email, we get notifications about Success,Creation &Failed deployment status.
 Creating an SNS Triggers via AWS CLI:
     -When creating a new Deployment Group:
     1) Run the command:
      aws deploy create-deployment-group --generate-cli-skeleton